Mat-thias/stm32-tinyml-sine/README.md

 * Train a neural network model to approximate the sine function for inputs between 0 and 2π.
 * Quantize and convert the model to TensorFlow Lite (TFLite) format suitable for embedded deployment.
 * Deploy and run the model on an STM32 microcontroller using PlatformIO and TensorFlow Lite for Microcontrollers.
-* Demonstrate inference in real-time on the microcontroller and visualize output through UART or PWM.
+* Demonstrate inference in real-time on the microcontroller and visualize output through UART and PWM.
+The ouput is printed via serial and is used to vary the output of the on board LED in a sinusoidal pattern.

 ## 📁 Project Structure